- People

 Integration of research themes

-Research at SIAT is characterized by interdisciplinary foundations, human-centered design, and the building of rich media.
+Research at SIAT is characterized by interdisciplinary foundations, human-centred design, and the building of rich media.
 It does not cleanly fall in to traditional categories, but rather seeks to create new knowledge at the intersection of art and science.

 Many of our faculty draw from multiple traditions to accomplish new synergistic research at the confluence of disciplines, for example, visual analytics (involves people and interactive computing), participatory design (involves people and design, digital media (involves interactive computing and media), and parametric design (involves interactive computing and design).